 From here, you can understand the short-term goals which you will be focusing on at the next board meeting and recognize whether or not the long-term strategy which was set beforehand is still the right one to pursue.

-At F2, we see correlation between those companies that send board meeting decks a few days before and our most successful companies.
+At F2, we see correlation between those companies that send board meeting decks a few days before, and set their startup board meeting agenda and our most successful companies.
 Sending the board’s deck before the meeting allows board members to read and react, to send comments and questions, which helps maximize productivity and time during the board.

 Board meeting timeline